BoBBy1k/restaurant-reservation/README.md

 # Little Lemon Reservation Project for Meta Frontend Capstone

 This is a simple Reservation Page with client-side form validation implemented into a mockup of a restaurant site with a focus on mobile-first responsive design.
-The project uses a "Barrel" Exports Folder structure allowing increased modularity.
+The project uses a "Barrel Exports" Folder structure allowing increased modularity.